-- 14. The GST implication on such investments are as follows: - a) Funds committed to the VCC for investment in an IC by investors is not a supply - b) The sales of units / shares of an IC to the VCC to hold ownership in the IC is a supply not within the scope of GST - c) Supply of management / consultative services by a VCMC to manage the VCC's investment is zero rated - d) The sale of VCC shares in the IC is a supply not within the scope of GST - e) Broker services supplied in Malaysia for business investment abroad is subject to GST at a standard rate.
+- 14. The GST implication on such investments are as follows: - Funds committed to the VCC for investment in an IC by investors is not supply; - (b) The sales of units / shares of an IC to the VCC to hold ownership in the IC is a supply not within the scope of GST; - Supply of management / consultative services by a VCMC to manage the VCC's investment is zero rated; - (d) The sale of VCC shares in the IC is a supply not within the scope of GST; and

+(e) Broker services supplied in Malaysia for business investment abroad is subject to GST at a standard rate.

-Illustration of supplies made by the broker on behalf of the VCC on its investments in an IC located outside Malaysia.
+Figure 3: Supplies made by the broker on behalf of the VCC on its investments in an IC located outside Malaysia